taocpp/config/doc/Writing-Config-Files.md

 ## Implicit Commas

-The commas separating Array elements and Object members are also optional and can be omitted.
+The commas separating array elements and object members are also optional and can be omitted.

 #### Example taoCONFIG Input File